 The middle stage of the forest lifecycle is a period of transition for plants.
 As sunlight becomes more limited, species that thrive in full sun begin to fade, and are replaced with understory plants better adapted to lower light.
 Mosses are an example of plant species that start to spread across the floor of a middle-to-older-aged forest.

 Middle-aged forests provide a combination of cover and open space.
-This appeals to animals like wolves, chipmunks, squirrels and rabbits, among others.
+This appeals to animals like The Canada Lynx, wolves, chipmunks, squirrels and rabbits, among others.
 The plants these smaller animals rely on for food are still available, but the increasing density of trees provides places to hide and burrow.

 The trees in mature boreal forests have long since reached full size and tend to be densely packed together.
 Mature forests play a very important part in our province’s ecosystem, for example by providing habitat for caribou and holding the large amount of carbon mature trees have absorbed over their lifetime.
 However, when forests reach this advanced age, trees become more susceptible to fire, disease and insect infestations.
 Trees also die of old age eventually, even without fire or other natural disturbances.